LorisBarbisan/gig-event-connect/SYSTEM_OPTIMIZATION_REPORT.md

-# EvenLink System Optimization Report
+# EventLink System Optimization Report
 *Date: August 27, 2025*

 ## Executive Summary

-I've completed a comprehensive audit and optimization of the EvenLink system.
+I've completed a comprehensive audit and optimization of the EventLink system.
 This report details the current state, identified inefficiencies, and proposed optimizations for maximum performance and maintainability.

 ## Current System Analysis